Prenuptial and Postnuptial Agreements Attorney in New York, Long Island

 Is a Prenup or Postnup Better?

-Whether a prenup or postnup is the best choice largely depends on your individual circumstances; neither is clearly advantageous over the other.
-Review the pros and cons of these agreements to get an idea of which might be a good fit for you:
+Whether a prenup post post-marriage or before depends on your specific situation.
+Some prefer postnups because they allow them to plan after the emotional intensity of wedding planning.
+The debate of pre vs post-nuptial agreement often comes down to timing and existing financial circumstances.
+Review the pros and cons of these agreements to get an idea of which might be a good fit for you.

 Pros and Cons of Prenuptial and Postnuptial Agreements